 Estonia is a small country with a population of only 1.3 million people, but it has many advantages for startups and small businesses.
 It is easy to start a business in Estonia and there are low taxes, low bureaucracy, and low costs compared to other countries in Europe.
 You can open a company quickly and easily if you have an Estonian e-residency card or are resident in Estonia.
 According to the World Bank’s ‘Doing Business’ survey, Estonia ranks 8th out of 190 countries worldwide when it comes to ease of doing business (2019).
 It ranks 2nd out of 28 European countries according to this survey (2018).

-Foreigners can start a business in Estonia as easily as locals.
+Start a business in Estonia as easily as an Estonian.
 You can start a company personally or through a legal representative.

-Whether you’re a foreigner or a local, you can start a company personally or through a legal representative.
-There are multiple types of companies available to register, and as a foreigner starting a business you also choose between the following: Sole proprietorship, general partnership, limited partnership, private limited company and public limited company.
+Whether you’re Estonian or not, you can start a company personally or through a legal representative.
+There are multiple types of companies available to register, and starting a business you also choose between the following: Sole proprietorship, general partnership, limited partnership, private limited company and public limited company.

 Choose the best business form for you